Extensions, STEM Guides and More!

 Allows Programming Flexibility

-Parameters are limits that KIBO will follow, which allow additional functionality and programming:
+Parameters are limits that KIBO will follow, which allow additional functionality and programming skill building: